payu-india/CMS-Chatbot/docs/API basics/api-authentication-and-security.md

 ### General APIs

-While posting parameters for an API, the **hash** parameter in each API must contain the hash value to be calculated at your end.
+While posting parameters for General APIs, such as **Verify Payment**, **Get BIN Info**, **Refund Transaction**, etc.   the **hash** parameter in each API must contain the hash value to be calculated at your end.
 The string used for calculating the hash is mentioned below for command based APIs:

 ```plaintext
 sha512(key|command|var1|salt)